Landslide Susceptibility Modeling by Interpretable Neural Network

-Landslide occurrences are affected by various factors including physical attributes of the terrain, such as topographic slopes and drainage areas, and material properties such as the density and strength of soil and bedrock~\cite{Dietrich1995,Montgomery1994, Montgomery1998,radbruch1982landslide}.
-Also, environmental conditions such as climate, hydrology, ecology, and ground motion due to earthquakes play an important role in causing slope instability~\cite{guzzetti1999,Baum2002,Menuier2008}.
-Landslide susceptibility is calculated from these various controlling factors either through physically based models~\cite{Montgomery1994,Montgomery1998,Baum2002,Baum2010}, data-driven approaches utilizing statistical analysis~\cite{Lee2006,Regmi2014}, or machine learning techniques (ML), including support vector machines and deep neural networks~\cite{tien2019shallow,van2020spatially,bui2020comparing,lsnn1,lsnn2,lee2004determination}.
+Landslide occurrences are influenced by various factors including physical attributes of the terrain, such as slope, relief, and drainage areas, and material properties such as the density and strength of soil and bedrock~\cite{Dietrich1995,Montgomery1994, Montgomery1998, radbruch1982landslide}.
+Also, environmental conditions such as climate, hydrology, ecology, and ground motion due to earthquakes may contribute to slope instability~\cite{guzzetti1999,Baum2002,Menuier2008}.
+Landslide susceptibility is calculated from these various controlling factors either through physically-based models~\cite{Montgomery1994,Montgomery1998,Baum2002,Baum2010}, data-driven approaches utilizing statistical analysis~\cite{Lee2006,Regmi2014}, or machine learning techniques (ML), including random forest, support vector machines, and deep neural networks (DNN)~\cite{tien2019shallow,van2020spatially,bui2020comparing,lsnn1,lsnn2,lee2004determination, STANLEY2020104692}.